gbdrummer/symbiocss/02_css.md

 }
 ```

-This means that any article added to the "health blog" container will have a blue background, while the same article added to the "sports blog" container will have a green background.
-The "health" or "sports" context is *cascading* to the child elements of the container.
+Any article inside the "health blog" `section` will have a blue background, while articles inside the "sports blog" `section` will have a green background.
+The "health" or "sports" context *cascades* to the article tags.

-This is a purely Object-oriented approach to CSS.
+This is a somewhat Object-Oriented approach to CSS.
 Here are just a few benefits:

 1. Your style sheet reads like a list of clearly-defined references to elements in your HTML,
 2. each selector applies the minimum number of style rules necessary,